akka/akka-http/docs/src/main/paradox/server-side/websocket-support.md

 @@@ note

-The current implementation with a synthetic headers will be replaced with using request attributes (see [issue #3278](https://github.com/akka/akka-http/issues/3278)).
+Prefer using the @ref[Routing Support](#routing-support) as this implementation with a synthetic headers will be replaced with using request attributes (see [issue #3278](https://github.com/akka/akka-http/issues/3278)).

 @@@